 A product’s presence on the market carries an implicit representation that it will safely do the job(s) for which it was built.3

 When a manufacturer places a product on the market, knowing that it is to be used without inspection for defects, and that product causes an injury, the manufacturer is responsible under California’s “strict liability” laws.

-- That the defendant manufactured, distributed or sold a product;
+- The defendant manufactured, distributed or sold a product;

-- That the product contained a manufacturing defect when it left the defendant’s possession;
+- The product contained a manufacturing defect when it left the defendant’s possession;

-- That the product’s defect was a substantial factor in causing the plaintiff’s harm.5
+- The product’s defect was a substantial factor in causing your harm.5

-California’s statute of limitations for a manufacturing defect is generally two years from the date on which the plaintiff is injured.6
+California’s statute of limitations for a manufacturing defect is generally two years from the date on which you are injured.6

-But, under California’s “discovery rule,” the two-year period does not begin to run until the plaintiff knows – or in the exercise of reasonable diligence should have known — of both the injury and its relation to the product.7
+Though under California’s “discovery rule,” the two-year period does not begin to run until you know – or in the exercise of reasonable diligence should have known – of both the injury and its relation to the product.7

 - See Escola v.
 Coca Cola Bottling Co.
 (1944) 24 Cal.2d 453.